playmedia/clappr-estat-plugin/README.md

 This plugin use the eStat Javascript streaming tag library.

+__KNOWN ISSUES:__

-__KNOWN ISSUES:__ player events are not properly tracked on iOS with Safari if using "native" media controls. _(VOD and Live with DVR)_
+* player events are not properly tracked on iOS with Safari if using "native" media controls. _(VOD and Live with DVR)_
+* Clappr version 0.3.0 or greater not yet supported

 # Usage